microsoft/VSProjectSystem/doc/extensibility/adding_xaml_rules.md

 ```

 ## Via MEF Export
+This method is recommended when your rule is "private" to your implementation, like backing an
+`IDebugLaunchProvider`.
+With the MEF export method, CPS will handle adding/removing the rule
+the rule for you.

 1. Reference the ProjectSystem SDK Nuget: https://www.nuget.org/packages/Microsoft.VisualStudio.ProjectSystem.SDK.Tools/

 2. Include the rule as `XamlPropertyRule` in your project.
-This will embed the rule in your assembly (named `XamlRuleToCode:{rule_name}.xaml`) and optionaly generate a partial class for easy access to the rule.
+This will embed the rule in your assembly (named `XamlRuleToCode:{rule_name}.xaml`)
+and optionaly generate a partial class for easy access to the rule.
 ``` xml
   <ItemGroup>
     <XamlPropertyRule Include="my_rule.xaml">